 (20.02) New employees shall be considered probationary employees for the first three months of their employment.
 The probationary period for parttime employees hired after the date of signing of this Agreement shall be thirty (30) shifts.
-When a temporary employee is hired as a regular full-time employee in the same job classification within four weeks of the end of his or her temporary employment, his or her probation shall be reduced by the length of his or her temporary employment.
-The probationary period may be extended, by mutual agreement, up to a further period of three months.
-There shall be a new three months' probationary period for a new employee found unsuitable within his or her first three months if the Employer tries him in another category or job classification.
+When a temporary employee is hired as a regular full-time employee in the same job classification within four weeks of the end of his temporary employment, his probation shall be reduced by the length of his temporary employment.
+There shall be a new three-month probationary period for a new employee found unsuitable within his first three months if the Employer tries him in another category or job classification.
 In such cases the Employer will give notice to the Union.
 Probationary employees may be dismissed for any reason prior to the successful completion of their probationary period, whether extended or not, provided the Employer does not act in bad faith or in contravention of any provisions of this Agreement.
 It is agreed that the standard for dismissing probationary employees as reflected in this Article is a lesser standard within the meaning of the Labour Relations Act.